Dean and Professor

 Paul Tesluk was named dean of the University at Buffalo School of Management in April 2016.
 A faculty member since 2011, Tesluk served as chair of the school’s Organization and Human Resources Department.
 He also founded and served as academic director of the Center for Leadership and Organizational Effectiveness, a university-supported applied research center with a mission to advance both research and practice related to leadership development and organizational effectiveness.

-A national expert in leadership development, team design and effectiveness, and organizational change, Tesluk is a prolific scholar who has been widely published in the most selective journals in his field, and has served on the editorial board for many of the leading academic journals in management.
+A national expert in leadership development, team design and effectiveness, and organizational change, Tesluk is a prolific scholar who has been widely published in the most selective journals in his field, and has served on the editorial boards of many leading academic journals in management.
 Additionally, his research has been supported by such agencies as the National Science Foundation and the National Institutes of Health.

 With an extensive career of scholarly and academic leadership, Tesluk was recognized by UB with an Exceptional Scholar Award for Sustained Achievement, and is an elected fellow of the Society for Industrial and Organizational Psychology and the Society for Organizational Behavior.
 He was also elected to (and served as chair of) the executive committee for the Organizational Behavior Division of the Academy of Management, the world’s largest and most prominent association of management and organization scholars.

-Tesluk has significant experience in designing, leading and teaching executive and corporate development programs on topics involving teams, leadership development, organizational change and innovation.
-He teaches in the school’s executive and leadership programs and is academic director of the Job of the Chief Executive, a leadership program for C-suite executives in Singapore offered by UB’s partner, the Singapore Institute for Management.
-He also has worked with numerous private- and public-sector organizations in both research and consulting capacities on leadership development, organizational transitions to high-involvement work practices, work team design and performance, organizational climate and performance, and performance management and reward system design.
+Tesluk has considerable experience in designing, leading and teaching executive and corporate development programs on topics involving teams, leadership development, organizational change and innovation.
+He has taught in executive and leadership programs at UB and in many other programs in the US and internationally.
+He also has worked with numerous private- and public-sector organizations in both research and consulting capacities and has served on the boards of several organizations.